Skip to content

 Code Steps

-The CODE: step lets you run arbitrary JavaScript directly inside a YAML test.
+A code step — a js: block with a description: label — lets you run arbitrary JavaScript directly inside a YAML test.
 It executes in the same Node.js context as Playwright, giving you full access to page, browser APIs, HTTP requests, and the test variable store.

 Use it when a natural language step isn't precise enough — calling an API, intercepting network requests, seeding browser state, capturing values mid-test, or writing exact assertions.